friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

 ### Onshore renewable energy potential

-Datasets containing the outputs of our onshore renewable energy modelling that map the priority areas for potential onshore renewable energy installations.
-And the exclusion layers which show which areas of the country were excluded from this mapping and why.
+These datasets contain the outputs of our onshore renewable energy modelling, which maps the priority areas for potential onshore renewable energy installations.
+They also include the exclusion layers showing which areas of the country were excluded from this mapping and why.

-The data was used to inform this research piece: [Release our wind: Tremendous renewable energy potential in England](https://friendsoftheearth.uk/climate/release-our-wind-tremendous-renewable-energy-potential-england)
+The data was used to inform this research:  [Release our wind: Tremendous renewable energy potential in England](https://friendsoftheearth.uk/climate/release-our-wind-tremendous-renewable-energy-potential-england)

-The exclusion maps are experimental and slow to load, so only use on a laptop with a good internet connection.
+The exclusion maps are experimental and slow to load, so we recommend using a laptop with a good internet connection.

 | **Data set**                                                | **Download data (GPKG)** | **Interactive maps (links)**    |
 | :-----------------------------------------------------------| :----------: | :---------: |